Kong/kong/UPGRADE.md

   `upstream_keepalive` change, the new gRPC support, and to make `ssl_protocols` load via injected directives.
 The changes are detailed in a diff included below.
+  - :warning: Note that the `kong_cache` shm was split into two
+    shms: `kong_core_cache` and `kong_cache`.
+If you are using a custom Nginx template, make sure core cache shared dictionaries are defined, including db-less mode shadow definitions.
+    Both cache values rely on the already existent `mem_cache_size` configuration option to set their size, so when upgrading from a previous Kong version, the cache memory consumption might double if this value is not adjusted.

 <details>
 <summary><strong>Click here to see the Nginx configuration changes</strong></summary>